 There’s no statute when it comes to nonrefundable fees, so it depends upon the conditions agreed between the landlord and the tenant.

-3. Storing a Tenants Deposit in Pennsylvania
+3. Storing a Tenant Deposit in Pennsylvania

 Pennsylvania laws require landlords to store security deposits in a separate account.

 It’s required for funds held over 2 years and funds amounting to over $100 to be deposited in an escrow account federally.
 It could also be kept in a state-regulated institution maintained by any of these four organizations:

 - The Pennsylvania Department of Banking